army-mehak/Project3-Azure-ML/starter_file/README.md

 ## Hyperparameter Tuning
 *TODO*: What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search
 Logistic Regression was chosen as a model as its best suited for binary classification problem.
+The two types of hyperparameters selected were the maximum number of iterations and C i.e. inverse of regularatization strength.
+The value for number of iteration were choice for range of value from 10 to 31 and the value for C was uniform from 0 to 10.

 ### Results
 *TODO*: What are the results you got with your model?
 What were the parameters of the model?
 How could you have improved it?
+The best Hyperparameter model was XXXXX with an accuracy of 88%.
+It used multiple algorithms such as:
+-
+-
+-
+-
 *TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.

 ## Model Deployment
 *TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.
+The best AutoML model 'Voting Ensemble' of accuracy 95% was deployed

 ## Screen Recording
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate: